CarmenVarelaLab/LFP/README.md

 # LFP

-Group of matlab Functions for LFP analysis.
+Group of Matlab functions and scripts for LFP analysis.

 General guidelines: